damonallison/react-test/README.md

     * VS Code Debugger chrome extension for debugging JS.
 * Will require more guidance / library conformity than Angular.
     * Each react app will be wildly different.
+    * Paradox of choice?
+Too many things to pick from?

 ## Angular